arnavchaturvedi17/DataAnalysis-Fatality_Analysis_Reporting_System/README.md

   * Around 3 M rows of raw data.
   * 21+ columns of data
   * This data is available publicly.
+  * NOTE: Due to file size limit/restrictions (25 mb) in GitHub.com, I had to delete some of data rows from this Excel data file (data sheet tab) before file upload.
+This data analytics dashbord's features and functionalities still work perfectly.

 * Data Gathering – The Dataset (Microsoft Excel/ CSV File).
   * Data Sheet: All fatality data details given in a single workbook.
 * Data Cleaning